Kathmandu Valley Heritage Walks in paperback (second edition)

 These links and extensions are unique.
 You will not find them anywhere else.
 They help you to move around Kathmandu city without retracing your steps.
 They bring you from one part of the city to the next walk effortlessly.

-The book is created so you don’t walk more than 5 minutes without seeing something special.
+I wrote this book so you don’t walk more than 5 minutes without seeing something special.
 By all means if you want a more widespread travel book for the entire country then my guidebook to Nepal is for you.
 If you want a close up look at heritage walks in Kathmandu – then this book is for you!
-There’s also a special offer for getting both together in digital and print editions!

 Why do I want to see Kathmandu’s heritage?